gvwilson/sensibleadventures/bookster/new.md

 *The bonescuttle whose skull would eventually hang above Vurt's fireplace was what brought him to Avaunt.
-They were patient creatures, slow-moving until prey was in reach, then as fast as a striking snaek.
+They were patient creatures, slow-moving until prey was in reach, then as fast as a striking snake.
 No one knew how this one had found its way onto the mountain---an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant trying to sabotage a rival.
 It just appeared one day, fully grown and very hungry.*